Linking the Greens (Emersons and Lyde Green)

 While the improvements are being carried out on the Newlands Bridge, a single lane closure in both directions will be required on the A4174 Ring Road beneath the bridge.
 This will reduce the carriageway to one lane in each direction.
-These lane closures will begin on Monday 11 January 2021 and last for approximately four weeks.
+These lane closures will begin on Monday 7 June until Friday 9 July.
 The lane closures will remain in place 24 hours a day.

 Work on the bridge will be carried out during the daytime only, Monday to Friday.

 The footbridge will remain open to pedestrians and cyclists for the duration of the work.

 Further traffic management will be needed for the different elements of the project and we will notify the local community when this information is confirmed.

 - Early 2021 to summer 2021 – improvements to Newlands Bridge